micronDLA/SDK/README.md

 ## Run\_sw

-Runs a single inference in the software snowflake simulator
+Runs a single inference on the snowflake simulator.

 ***Parameters:***